travelgateX/documentation-site/content/travelgatex/overview.md

 Accept-Encoding: gzip
 ```

-To query GraphQL using cURL, make a POST request with a JSON payload.
+To query GraphQL using <a href="https://curl.haxx.se" target="_blank">curl</a> , make a POST request with a JSON payload.
 The payload must contain a string called query:

 ```bash
 curl -X\